Hierarchies in MakeItMakeSense.io

 -

-function updates the selected hierarchy in the context and automatically updateslocalStorage.setItem('hierarchyId', newId)
+setHierarchyIdfunction updates the selected hierarchy in the context and automatically updateslocalStorage.setItem('hierarchyId', newId), ensuring synchronization forApiService.

 - Manages the application-wide state for available hierarchies, the currently selected